Kidd254/Kidd254/README.md

   <h2><i>Experience</i></h2>
   <br>
   <p>
-  In my Two years of experience in web development, I have built different web applications and websites.
-In my experience, mostly I used to work with agile methodologies as SCRUM being not only part of a team but also Scrum Master many times.
-I applied this methodologies which I understand theorethicaly in my BSc in software engineering and use in work environmeent.
+  With two years of experience in web development under my belt, I have honed my skills in HTML, CSS, and JavaScript to bring a variety of web applications and websites to life.
+I have a strong foundation in agile methodologies, particularly SCRUM, and have had the opportunity to lead teams as a Scrum Master on several projects.
+My expertise in these methodologies is not just limited to theory, as I have had the chance to apply my skills in full-stack development skills to real-world scenarios in my work environment..
   </p>
 </section>
 <!------------------------------ Knowledge ------------------------------>